EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Short-term resilience, long-term vulnerabilities -- the crisis as strategic lesson
+Short-term resilience, long-term vulnerabilities—the crisis as a strategic lesson

-Channel News Asia publishes the pool's most in-depth article: 20,000 characters tracing Singapore's oil shock history since 1973.
-The parallel is explicit: in 1973, Singapore's growth dropped from 11% to 4%, inflation jumped from 2% to 22%.
-In 2008, oil hit $147 per barrel.
+Channel News Asia publishes the most in-depth article of the pool: 20,000 characters that trace the history of oil shocks in Singapore since 1973.
+The parallel is explicit: in 1973, Singapore's growth fell from 11% to 4%, inflation from 2% to 22%.
+In 2008, oil touched $147 per barrel.
 In 2022, the Ukraine war pushed inflation to 6.1%.
-The article details Singapore's current resilience: decades of source diversification, strategic reserves, forward contracts.
-But CNA identifies the gaps: Singapore generates 95% of its electricity from natural gas, and LNG contracts are oil-indexed.
-Ride-hailing apps Tada and Gojek raise surcharges to support drivers.
-The article concludes Singapore 'is holding up for now' but needs to accelerate its long-term energy transition.
-The tone is that of a technocrat taking inventory: no panic, no drama, but an honest assessment of vulnerabilities.
-Singapore is the only country in the pool to use the crisis as a lesson for the future rather than a present emergency.
+The article details Singapore's current resilience: diversification of sources over decades, strategic reserves, forward contracts.
+But CNA identifies the gaps: Singapore generates 95% of its electricity from natural gas, and LNG contracts are indexed to oil.
+Ride-hailing apps Tada and Gojek increase their surcharges to support drivers.
+The article concludes that Singapore 'holds for now' but must accelerate its energy transition in the long term.
+The tone is that of a technocrat taking inventory: no panic, no drama, but an honest accounting of vulnerabilities.
+Singapore is the only country in the pool to use the crisis as a lesson for the future rather than an emergency of the present.

 Pragmatism as ideology: the crisis is an equation to solve, not a drama to endure

-No critique of the growth model built on fossil fuels
+Absence of critique of the growth model founded on fossil fuels

 Discover how another country covers this same story.